Nottingham station: Funding

 The redevelopment was initially estimated to cost £67 million.
-East Midlands Development Agency stated they would contribute £9.5 million to the project, but had to reduce this amount following government cuts.
+East Midlands Development Agency (EMDA) stated they would contribute £9.5 million to the project, but had to reduce this amount following government cuts.
 In July 2009, the then Transport Minister, Sadiq Khan, gave conditional approval for the city council to use funds raised from their controversial Workplace Parking Levy to contribute to the redevelopment.

 The final funding was reorganised to be around £60 million, with Network Rail contributing £41 million, Nottingham City Council £14.8 million, EMDA £2.1 million, East Midlands Trains £1.6 million and the Railway Heritage Trust £0.5 million.

 Station masterplan

-In 2001, the architects Building Design Partnership (BDP) were appointed as the lead consultants, using the same team that had redeveloped Manchester Piccadilly based on an estimate of £550,000 and in cooperation with Posford Rail, MVA, Jones Lang LaSalle and Bovis Lend Lease.
+In 2001 the architects Building Design Partnership (BDP) were appointed as the lead consultants, using the same team that had redeveloped Manchester Piccadilly based on an estimate of £550,000 and in cooperation with Posford Rail, MVA, Jones Lang LaSalle and Bovis Lend Lease.